-The Auto Adjust Video Based on Lighting feature in Windows 10 v1809 is designed to improve the visibility of a video when present in a bright environment.
-The automatic setting makes sure your screen is readable no matter where you go.
+The Auto Adjust Video Based on Lighting feature in Windows 11/10 is designed to improve the visibility of a video when presenting in a bright environment.
+The automatic setting ensures your screen is readable no matter where you go.

 Microsoft says that that Adjust video based on lighting works like the auto-brightness control present in mobile phones.
 It uses the light sensor present in your device to detect ambient light and determine the intensity of the surrounding light.
 When done, the sensor automatically adjusts video brightness to the desired level.

 You can check if your Windows PC is equipped with a light sensor.
 Most PCs these days do!

 Enable Auto Adjust video based on lighting in Windows 10